fbpx

 IPL treatment cannot be performed when:

-• you have been exposed to artificial UV radiation,
+• you have been exposed to UV radiation

-If you have any of the following conditions, be sure to consult a dermatologist before starting treatment:
+If you have any of the following conditions, be sure to consult your doctor before starting treatment:

 • cancer